 WHERE TO STAY:

 There’s nothing quite like the roar of Niagara Falls surrounded by winter bliss.
-Settle into the centrally-located Wyndham Garden at Niagara Falls where rates start at $75/night.
+Settle into the centrally-located Wyndham Garden at Niagara Falls where rates start at $128/night.

 WINTRY WONDERS:

-Start your trip off right at Niagara Falls State Park, entry to explore the park is free and there’s free firework shows every weekend through December 16 and every night from December 22, 2023 until January 7, 2024.
-For $10-$14/person, you can traverse the Cave of Winds.
-Journey under the sea at the Aquarium of Niagara, where admission is $14.95-$19.95.
-Travel back in time at Old Fort Niagara ($20 for adults, $12 for kids) and witness live reenactments throughout the winter as well as festive events like Castle by Candlelight ($25-$30/person) where you can tour the Great Lakes’ oldest building illuminated entirely by candles (December 9 and 16).
+Start your trip off right at Niagara Falls State Park, where you can join free programs from bird walks to eco-friendly rock painting.
+For $10-$14/person, you can traverse the Cave of Winds and learn how Nikola Tesla harnessed the power of the falls at The World Changed Here Pavilion.
+Journey under the sea at the Aquarium of Niagara, where admission is $18-$25.
+Travel back in time at Old Fort Niagara ($20 for adults, $12 for kids) and witness live reenactments throughout the winter.

 COCOA AND CULINARY CREATIONS: